Tony Gwynn Jr.: Los Angeles Dodgers

-Gwynn agreed to a one-year deal with the Los Angeles Dodgers on December 8, 2010.
+Gwynn agreed to a one-year contract with the Los Angeles Dodgers on December 8, 2010.
 He played in 136 games with the Dodgers in 2011, the highest total of his career, and hit .256 with 22 stolen bases.

 On June 1, 2012, Gwynn was part of a Dodgers lineup featuring the sons of five former Major Leaguers (along with Jerry Hairston Jr., Iván DeJesús Jr., Dee Gordon and Scott Van Slyke), being the first time in Major League Baseball history that this had occurred.
 In 103 games in 2012, he hit .232 with 13 stolen bases.
-He was designated for assignment on August 6, and accepted an assignment to AAA Albuquerque, where he hit .338 in 19 games.
+Gwynn was designated for assignment on August 6, and accepted an assignment to the Triple-A Albuquerque Isotopes, where he hit .338 in 19 games.

 Gwynn spent the entire 2013 season with Albuquerque, where he hit .300 in 104 games.

 Philadelphia Phillies

-In December 2013, Gwynn signed a minor league contract with the Philadelphia Phillies containing an invitation to Major League spring training.
-At the end of spring training, it was announced that Gwynn had made the opening day roster to start the 2014 season, which culminated a "long road" back to the major leagues.
+On December 24, 2013, Gwynn signed a minor league contract with the Philadelphia Phillies containing an invitation to Major League spring training.
+At the end of spring training, it was announced that Gwynn had made the Opening Day roster to start the 2014 season, which culminated a "long road" back to the major leagues.
 He was the Phillies' opening day starter in left field (Domonic Brown, the projected starter in left field, started at designated hitter as the Phillies opened the season on the road against the Texas Rangers), and batted in the ninth position.
 Later, when Ben Revere had sore ribs, Gwynn started and batted in the leadoff position, and because of his performance, started several games after Revere had recovered.
-Following the death of his father, Gwynn Jr. was placed on the bereavement list on June 16, 2014.
-He was designated for assignment on July 21, 2014, and released on July 28.
-He later signed a minor league contract with the Phillies on August 3 with an assignment to their Triple-A affiliate, the Lehigh Valley IronPigs.
-He was called back up by the Phillies on September 2, 2014.
-On October 10, 2014, he refused assignment to Triple-A and was released.
+Following the death of his father, Gwynn Jr. was placed on the bereavement list on June 16.
+He was designated for assignment on July 21, and released on July 28.
+Gwynn later re-signed 285$ the Phillies on a minor league contract on August 3, and was assigned to their Triple-A affiliate, the Lehigh Valley IronPigs.
+He was called back up by the Phillies on September 2.
+On October 10, Gwynn refused assignment to Triple-A and was released.

 Washington Nationals

 On March 2, 2015, Gwynn signed a minor league contract with the Washington Nationals.
-He elected free agency on November 6, 2015.
+In 89 appearances for the Triple-A Syracuse Chiefs, he slashed .255/.327/.332 with one home run, 27 RBI, and 10 stolen bases.
+Gwynn elected free agency following the season on November 6.